bgrins/ExpandingTextareas/README.md

 See the [original article](http://www.alistapart.com/articles/expanding-text-areas-made-elegant/) for a great explanation of how this technique works.

 See the [demo](http://bgrins.github.com/ExpandingTextareas/) to see the plugin in action.

+### Browser Support

+At the moment, I have not tested this in IE.  I believe the technique will work, but it probably is not yet.
+I will update this when IE is definitely supported.